Sunzheini/vm_server/README.md

 5. Use the image to make a virtual machine in Oracle VirtualBox.
 a) the recommended settings for the VMs: ram16, chipset ICH9, pointing device mouse, enable io apic, processors 6, enable pae/nx.
-b) bridged adapter (test the internet: should be working).
+b) bridged adapter (test the internet: should be working home).
 With NAT it shows as if it has internet access, however zscaler is not allowing anything.
 c) shut down the VM.
 6. Create a shared folder: Settings of the VM --> Shared Folders -->